BENOITHAVETlmj/Game-of-Thrones-app/README.md

 # Game of Thrones App :fire: :crossed_swords:

-Link to the app deployed on vercel domain
+Link to the app deployed on vercel

 https://game-of-thrones-app-orcin.vercel.app/